HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Experiments

 \subsection{Comparison to Baselines}

 \mypara{Quantitative Evaluation.} The perceptual study results are shown in \cref{fig_sketchfab_perceptual_study}.
 In the binary evaluation, our 4D interaction generations are strongly preferred over HOI-Diff and CHOIS, receiving more than 91\% of the votes for both realism and text alignment.
 In the unary evaluation, participants rated our generations with an average score of $\sim$4 for both criteria, significantly higher than HOI-Diff and CHOIS, which scored below 2.
 In \cref{tab_sketchfab_quantitative_comparisons_single_interaction}, our approach achieves the best scores in semantic alignment, temporal smoothness of object motions, motion diversity, and physical plausibility metrics.
 HOI-Diff has slightly better temporal smoothness for human motions, but its generations do not align well with the text prompts and have the lowest human motion diversity.
 In contrast, our approach generates more diverse human motions.

-Both the perceptual studies and quantitative results show that our part-level contact distillation from LLMs is effective in generating more realistic and text-aligned 4D interactions.
+The perceptual studies and quantitative results show that our part-level contact distillation from LLMs is effective in generating more realistic and text-aligned interactions.

-\mypara{Qualitative Evaluation.} \cref{fig_sketchfab_qualitative_comparisons_single_interaction} presents qualitative comparisons of generated 4D interactions.
+\mypara{Qualitative Evaluation.} \cref{fig_sketchfab_qualitative_comparisons_single_interaction} presents comparisons of generated 4D interactions.
 HOI-Diff and CHOIS struggle to generate plausible interactions for the Sketchfab objects unseen during their training.
-For example, HOI-Diff produces nearly static human poses with the guitar and has significant penetration with the suitcase and lawnmower, while CHOIS generates less precise part-level contact between the human hands and the handle of the suitcase or dumbbell.
-In contrast, our approach generalizes better across different object categories in zero shot, capturing well part-level affordances between objects and humans.
+For example, HOI-Diff produces nearly static human poses with the guitar and has significant penetration with the lawnmower, while CHOIS generates less precise part-level contact between human hands and the lawnmower handle.
+In contrast, our approach generalizes better across different objects in zero shot, capturing well part-level affordances of objects.